pensjonatus/flash-fiction/blog/he-resurrected.md

 ---
-title: 'He Resurrected'
+title: He Resurrected
 date: '2012-04-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jesus felt the final pangs of pain as the electrical activity in his body ebbed.